fbpx Skip to Content

 Don’t allow the world to redefine what God has already set in stone.
 Love God enough to stand by Him.
 Love people enough to encourage them in truth.

-The good news about being a lukewarm Christian is that you’re not too far gone to be loved by God and make your way back to Him.
+The good news about being a lukewarm Christian is that there is still hope.
+You are not too far gone to be loved by God and make your way back to Him.

-In fact, one of the most popular stories in the Bible that depicts the love of God towards lukewarm Christians is the story of the prodigal son.
-You’ll find it in Luke chapter 15:11-32.
+In fact, one of the most popular stories in the Bible that depicts the love of God towards lukewarm Christians is the story of the prodigal son in Luke 15:11-32.

 It starts with a simple confession, “Jesus, I need you.”
 In just one prayer you’re one step closer to a genuine relationship with God.

 What spoke to you the most about being a lukewarm Christian?
-Let us know below!
+Let us know in the comments below!

 Great resources for avoiding being a lukewarm Christian: